Sikander Bakht: Death

 The President of India, A. P. J. Abdul Kalam, said "In his death we have lost a prominent public personality and a statesman."
 Prime Minister Vajpayee said "Mr. Bakht was a freedom-fighter.
 He struggled for democracy and the nationalist cause with courage and conviction.
 He rendered distinguished service as a member of my Cabinet for sometime."

+RSS Sarsanghchalak, K. S. Sudarshan, described him in the Organiser as "an upright man of principles who had an affable temperament and endeared himself to all those who came in contact with him."

+BJP's silver jubilee celebration book, Political Resolutions, 1980-2005, was dedicated to “the memory of Shri Sikandar Bakht”.

+In 2011, Nawab Road in Bara Hindu Rao area near Sadar Bazar was renamed Sikandar Bakht Road.
+In 2021, BJP held pan-India events to mark Bakht's birth anniversary.